Securing Workload Data: Attestation and Provenance in Non-Human Identity Frameworks

 Data provenance is only as strong as the processes used to attest to it, so what steps can you take to ensure its reliability?
 Strong practices around Non-Human Identities (NHIs) and attestation are key to establishing trustworthy and verifiable data histories.

 Staying ahead of critical risks requires expert guidance, so NHIMG's consultancy services are designed to help organizations like yours navigate the complexities of NHI security.
+(Note: NHIMG is a hypothetical entity used for illustrative purposes.)

 - NHIMG's Non-human Identity Research and Advisory: Empower your organization with insights and best practices to manage NHIs effectively.
 NHIMG's advisory services provide the knowledge and tools needed to address the ever-evolving threat landscape.
+They might provide research on emerging attestation technologies or best practices for key rotation.

 - NHIMG's Offerings: From initial assessments to ongoing support, NHIMG offers a comprehensive suite of services tailored to your organization's specific needs.
+This could include helping you implement SPIFFE/SPIRE for workload identity or setting up Keylime for runtime attestation.

 The Principle of Least Privilege (PoLP) is a cornerstone of secure workload data provenance.
 It ensures that workloads only have the necessary permissions to perform their designated tasks.